fortesp/bitcoinaddress/README.md

 Bitcoin Wallet Address Generator

 This is a simple Bitcon wallet address generator coded in Python 3.
+It outputs a random private key hash and an uncompressed public address in base58 format, the most used.

 # Usage:
 python wallet.py